o19s/elasticsearch-learning-to-rank/CONTRIBUTING.md

 ### Upgrading to latest Elasticsearch major/minor version (ie `es_6_7`)

 Upgrading to the latest ES version is a great way to help us out, and get your feet wet.
-The first step is to open build.gradle, and change the ES version numbers in the dependencies to the version you wish to upgrade to.
+The first step is to open `gradle.properties`, and change the ES/Lucene version numbers in the dependencies to the version you wish to upgrade to.
 We recommend trying to build, (it'll likely fail) making a branch name with the es version number (ie `es_6_7`), and then sending us a "Work in Progress" PR to master.
 This will let us rally around the (sometimes annoyingly painful) upgrade as a team.

 #### Gradlew Wrapper and Java Upgrade